kartverket/github-workflows/README.md

 1. Legacy branch protection rules are not supported.
 Your repo needs to use the more modern branch rulesets
 2. The Octo STS app needs to be added to the rulesets bypass list so that it can merge the PR
+3. A trust file called `.github/chainguard/auto-update.sts.yaml` needs to exist to allow the workflow to get a valid GitHub token

 ### Example